mgonzs13/yolov8_ros/README.md

 # yolov8_ros

-ROS 2 wrap for [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) to perform object detection and tracking, instance segmentation and human pose estimation.
-There are also 3D versions of object detection and human pose estimation based on depth images.
+ROS 2 wrap for [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) to perform object detection and tracking, instance segmentation, human pose estimation and Oriented Bounding Box (OBB).
+There are also 3D versions of object detection, including instance segmentation, and human pose estimation based on depth images.

 ## Installation